Casula: Commercial area

 Casula Mall is a shopping centre owned by AMP Capital and opened in 1986.
 It consists of a Kmart discount department store, a Coles supermarket and approximately forty specialty shops.
 Crossroads Homemaker Centre is another shopping centre in Casula also owned by AMP Capital.
 It is situated at the southern end of Casula, containing Bunnings Warehouse hardware and Costco, numerous bedding and furniture stores, electrical stores such as Bing Lee and The Good Guys.

 Transport

 Casula is bordered on the north and west by the M5 Motorway, with continuous freeway-standard highway to central Sydney and the North Shore.
 The Hume Highway cuts through the centre of Casula.

 Casula railway station is on the Main Southern railway line, but it is located far from the commercial area.
-Relatively frequent Transit Systems bus services link Casula to the major commercial and retail centre of Liverpool and Liverpool station.
+Transit Systems bus services link Casula to the major commercial and retail centre of Liverpool and Liverpool station.

 Glenfield station also serves Casula, being the station of choice for many Casula commuters due to easier accessibility as well as a significantly faster service into Sydney.
 Buses link Casula and Glenfield travelling via the Hume Highway.